vp0000/Web-Scraper/README.md

 # Web-Scraper
- Web-scraping app which collects data from websites
+ A web scraping app which collects data from websites such as Yahoo Finance